 Disclaimer: The above mentioned prices are for a 2 year old Hero Honda Karizma R 223 CC, registered in Navi Mumbai & previous policy has expired.

-To understand how this third party two wheeler insurance works, let’s explain it with the help of an example:
+To understand how this type of bike insurance works, let’s explain it with the help of an example:

 Suppose Mr. Sharma sets out on the road with his insured two-wheeler and meets with a road accident.
 This accident has resulted in damage to another two-wheeler and injury to its driver.
 Now, Mr. Sharma needs to inform the insurance provider regarding the incident.